 1. Please describe your Every Day Carry?

-Sig 228, Winchester pocket knife, Casio Commando cell phone, keys, wallet, Luminox 3000 series watch.
-I also have a fully stocked Get Home Bag in my Truck
+Sig P320, Spyderco pocket knife, Kyocera cell phone, keys, wallet, Luminox 3000 series watch.
+I also have a fully stocked Get Home Bag that goes everywhere with me

 5. Favorite Rifle or Carbine?

 6. Favorite Shotgun?